Chicano rock: History

 In places such as San Antonio, Los Angeles, the San Francisco Bay area, and Dallas and Houston, Texas, the African-American audience was very important to aspiring Latino musicians, and this kept their music wedded to authentic R&B. DJ Dick Hugg (aka Huggie Boy) and radio station KRLA 1110 played a big role in promoting this music.
 Chicano rock music was also influenced by the Doo-wop genre, an example being the song "Angel Baby" by the Chicana fronted group Rosie and the Originals.

 Don Tosti's Pachuco Boogie, recorded in 1948, was the first Chicano million-selling record, a swing tune featuring Spanish lyrics, using hipster slang called Calo.
-Lalo Guerrero arrived in Los Angeles in the late 1930s and found that L.A is "bursting with ambition".
-Lalo and his friend captured their spirit in music by mixing swing and boogie woogie in a cross-cultural, dialog between African American, Anglo, and Mexican American influences.
+Lalo Guerrero arrived in Los Angeles in the late 1930s and found that L.A. was "bursting with ambition".
+Lalo and his friend captured their spirit in music by mixing swing and boogie-woogie in a cross-cultural, dialogue between African American, Anglo, and Mexican American influences.

 The 1950s brought rhythm and blues and the roots of rock 'n' roll.
-Mexican American were among first to catch the beat and introduced a Latin flair to early rock music.
+The Mexican Americans were among the first to catch the beat and introduced a Latin flair to early rock music.

 Chicano rock 'n' roll star Ritchie Valens, was a Mexican-American singer and songwriter influential in the Chicano rock movement.
 He recorded numerous hits during his short career, most notably the 1958 hit "La Bamba."
 Valens died at age 17 in a plane crash with fellow musicians Buddy Holly and the Big Bopper on February 3, 1959.
 The tragedy was later immortalized as "the day the music died" in the song "American Pie."

 The 1958 hit song "Tequila!" was written and sung by the saxophone player Danny Flores (not to be confused with Danny David Flores, a former member of Renegade) and performed by The Champs.
 Flores, who died in September 2006, was known as the "Godfather of Latino Rock."